RahulPulidindi/personal-website/content/featured/Miranda/index.md

 showInProjects: true
 ---

 Your one stop for police stops.
-Uses machine learning to combat police brutality by documenting police interactions, guiding the user to protect their Miranda rights, and inducing community policing
+Uses machine learning to combat police brutality by documenting police interactions, guiding the user to protect their Miranda rights, and inducing community policing.

 ---